Shi Xiong

-Shi Xiong (石雄) (died 848?) was a Chinese military general and politician of the Chinese Tang Dynasty, most known for his participation in two campaigns during the reign of Emperor Wuzong — against the remnants of the Huigu Khanate, and against the warlord Liu Zhen, who controlled Zhaoyi Circuit (昭義, headquartered in modern Changzhi, Shanxi).
+Shi Xiong (石雄) (died 848?) was a Chinese military general and politician of the Chinese Tang dynasty, most known for his participation in two campaigns during the reign of Emperor Wuzong—against the remnants of the Uyghur Khanate, and against the warlord Liu Zhen, who controlled Zhaoyi Circuit (昭義, headquartered in modern Changzhi, Shanxi).

 Career at Wuning Circuit

 It is not known when Shi Xiong was born.
 He was from Xu Prefecture (徐州, in modern Xuzhou, Jiangsu), and his family was said to be so lowly that nothing was known about its origins.
 In his youth, he became an officer of Wuning Circuit (武寧, headquartered at Xu Prefecture), and he was said to be brave and ferocious in battle such that he impressed the entire Wuning army.
-While there, he served under successive military governors (Jiedushi) Cui Qun and Wang Zhixing.
+While there, he served under successive military governors (jiedushi) Cui Qun and Wang Zhixing.

 In 827, during the reign of Emperor Wenzong, Wang Zhixing volunteered to participate in an imperial campaign against the warlord Li Tongjie, who controlled Henghai Circuit (橫海, headquartered in modern Cangzhou, Hebei).
 When he attacked Henghai's Di Prefecture (棣州, in modern Binzhou, Shandong) in 828, he had Shi serve as his forward commander.
 It was said that the soldiers became so supportive of Shi that they considered overthrowingthe cruel Wang and replacing him with Shi.
 Fearing this, Wang reported to Emperor Wenzong that Shi, for his battlefield achievements, should be made a prefect.
 In spring 829, Emperor Wenzong made Shi the prefect of Bi Prefecture (壁州, in modern Bazhong, Sichuan).
 However, as soon as Shi left Xu Prefecture, Wang massacred some 100 officers who were friendly to Shi in the army, and then submitted a petition accusing Shi of plotting a rebellion, demanding Shi's execution.
 Emperor Wenzong knew that the accusation was false, but did not dare to offend Wang, and so found Shi guilty.
 However, he did not execute Shi, but instead exiled him to Bai Prefecture (白州, in modern Yulin, Guangxi).